incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 == Changelog ==

-= 2.0.9 - TODO =
+= 2.0.9 - April 21, 2015 =

+* Updated calls to add_query_arg to prevent any possible XSS attacks.
 * Fixed bug with button showing up on WooCommerce Products.
-* TODO Added option to always enqueue scripts & styles (enabled by default).
+* Added option to always enqueue scripts & styles (enabled by default).
 * Tested up to WordPress 4.2.

 = 2.0.8 =